-Now in its tenth year, Sing This Summer offers one-week programs for people who love to make music.
+Now in its eleventh year, Sing This Summer offers one-week programs for people who love to make music.
 All our programs aim to provide a fun musical, social, and recreational experience while expanding musical skills.
 Our programs give participants the opportunity to explore the full range of their musical abilities in a fun and welcoming environment.
 Students will gain the opportunity to challenge themselves in a fostering and creative place.
 We always end the week with a presentation of our work.

 Sing This Summer also offers a four-day program for adult singers.
 This program aims to give adults the experience of singing in multiple genres and disciplines that are all designed for maximum enjoyment and personal growth.
 Our program focuses on building vocal skills in solo, small group, and large ensemble technique.

 "The best part of Sing This Summer is bonding with people of all ages about a common interest, music!
 To grow and develop your voice with all these other people who love what you love is a fantastic experience." - Emmet, age 12, SING!
 Jr. & SING! camper of 6 years

 "I love working with these enthusiastic young people.
 It’s beautiful to see them learning about music and enjoying themselves while doing it!
 You are doing a wonderful service for these kids, getting them involved with singing and string playing.
 Well done!" - Mallorie, faculty member and parent of Martie, age 14, SING! camper

 "I cannot imagine not doing this."
 SING! is the highlight of my year.
 It is the most precious gift of my year.
 There is nothing like SING!.
 Truly." - Reka, faculty member and parent of Isidor, age 10, SING!
 Jr. camper